How to Tell if a Cartier Watch Is Real

 On some of the most popular Cartier watches, including the Ballon Bleu, Santos, Tank, Ronde, and Panthère, the brilliant blue details make a remarkable statement.
 The hands of these watches should be a deep sapphire blue.

 Additionally, the crown should be capped with a matching blue cabochon stone.
-The gemstone of a true Cartier watch will be set into the crown’s metal, not glued in place.
+The gemstone of a a genuine Cartier watch will be set into the crown’s metal, not glued in place.

 #5 The Weight

-Quite simply, real Cartier watches are heavy.
+Quite simply, authentic Cartier watches are heavy.
 Not so heavy as to be cumbersome, but you should feel the weight of such a tour de force timepiece on your wrist.

 The sturdy, scratch-proof sapphire crystal glass that protects the dial is a hallmark of Cartier’s design.
 Similarly, the premium stainless steel or gold of the case will have a certain weight and sturdiness that conveys the quality of the materials.

-If the watch feels light or hollow, there’s a high chance you’re holding a Cartier fake.
+If the watch feels light or hollow, there’s a high chance you’re holding a Cartier fake or counterfeit watch.

 What To Do If You Think Your Cartier Watch is Fake